FEE-HELP is a Commonwealth government loan scheme that allows eligible students to borrow their fees.

 - New Zealand citizens who have a special category visa, are residing in Australia and meet the residency criteria (Refer to FAQs - New Zealand citizens).

-You must maintain a 50% pass rate to remain eligible for FEE-HELP once you have undertaken 8 or more units.
+You must maintain a 50 per cent pass rate to remain eligible for FEE-HELP once you have undertaken 8 or more units.

 What FEE-HELP covers